 Postural orthostatic tachycardia syndrome (POTS) is a term used to describe a group of neurological conditions that have similar symptoms.
 People with POTS feel fatigued or dizzy when they stand up from a sitting position.
 Most people diagnosed with POTS experience heart palpitations or a significantly increased heart rate when they stand up.

 When you have these symptoms after standing upright, it’s known as orthostatic intolerance (OI).
-It’s estimated that at least in the United States experience OI, the main symptom of POTS.
+It’s estimated that at least

 Some sources say the number of people with POTS is much higher, estimating that as many as 3 million adolescents and adults experience it.
 Some people have symptoms that completely disappear within 2 to 5 years, and others have symptoms that come and go over their lifetime.

 People with POTS also experience different degrees of symptom severity.
 About 25 percent of them have symptoms that are so severe, it impairs their ability to perform household tasks or to participate in the workforce.

 Keep reading to learn more about the symptoms, why POTS happens, and how to cope.